seanyoung247/rock-paper-scissors/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- CSS transitions
 - Flexbox
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library

 ### What I learned

 This is my first React project and my main goal was to teach myself the basics of building React apps.
-I think I've managed to gain a good grasp of the React life-cycle and the basics of how to build components, though I leave it for others to decide how well I've implemented them...
+I think I've managed to gain a reasonable grasp of the React life-cycle and the basics of how to build components, though I leave it for others to decide how well I've implemented them...

 I also set myself the goal of using CSS transitions extensively to get a better grasp of what can be done with them.